 On my eight shell, I didn't hesitate in ordering another round of oysters.
 This time, I decided on having it au natural --- steamed.

 The steamed ones didn't take that long to be brought to my table.
 And there are more oysters compared from the baked ones.

 For my dipping sauce, I combined vinegar, calamansi and siling labuyo.
 It's so nice that when we eat oysters in Pinoy restaurants, we don't have to shuck our own.
 It lessens the time we need to get to the meat.

 A little alcohol does help when indulging in oysters.
-It's a good thing that Charcoal Boy has wine, local and craft beers on its Drinks menu.
+It's a good thing that Charcoal Boy has beer on its Drinks menu.